r-Techsupport/rTS_Wiki/docs/guides/BIOS-update.md

 {: .warning .warning-icon }
 > Manufacturers warn against updating BIOS unless you have a specific problem.
 If you are not doing an upgrade or do not have any issues, then it is best to leave the BIOS version as is, as it typically is a last resort for most troubleshooting, as updating the BIOS can be a risky process.
 A failure of flashing may result in a bricked motherboard.

-Sometimes there are multiple ways to update the BIOS, all dependant on the motherboard and system you have set up.
+Sometimes there are multiple ways to update the BIOS, all dependent on the motherboard and system you have set up.
 Please follow the general guide below to understand how to update the BIOS.

 # Steps to Updating the BIOS: